K-ai30/code-quiz/README.md

 - Timer Penalty
 - Restart Quiz

-Additional features include the option saving the high score list to local storage for later retrieval.
+Additional features include the option of saving the high score list to local storage for later retrieval.

 ### Notes
 I started building this application for an end-user in an effort to provide a way to assess knowledge of coding concepts.
 To that end, I hope to achieve some future dated development ideas that will enhance the user engagement with the application.